catface401/2-key-cat-bongo-stream-overlay/README.md

   - Delete images by pressing the red X at the top right when your mouse is hovering over them.
   - Supports transparency.
 Give him a cool hat for me.
 - **Added the ability to color on the overlay**
   - Therapy cost money.
 Color mode is free.
 Comes with a functioning color picker and eraser.
-Make art... or at least something colorful.
 - **You may now change the background color for chroma keying**
   - I really have no clue why'd you need to do this, but I added it anyway.
 - **Took me a long time, and by that I mean like five hours.
 Gonna take a nap in a minute here.**